 If you're looking to get your film seen—and possibly financed—by the international film community, CineMart, hosted by the prestigious International Rotterdam Film Festival, is the place to be.
-Each year, CineMart chooses about 35 projects in need of financing.
+Each year, CineMart chooses about 25 projects to get one-on-one meetings with financiers and distributors.
 From IFFR:

-If you have a project, particularly one at the early stages, in which the writer, director, or producer is a woman, person of color, or member of the LGBTQ community, consider applying for this new BVEW opportunity.
+If you have a project—particularly one at the early stages—on which the writer, director, or producer is a woman, person of color, or member of the LGBTQ community, consider applying for this new BVEW opportunity.
 From BVEW:

-If you are a student or a low-budget indie, Panavision might supply you with free camera packages.
+If you are a student or a low-budget indie maker, Panavision might supply you with free camera packages.
 From Panavision:

 The New Filmmaker Program loans film or digital camera packages (based on availability) to filmmakers for student thesis films, “low-budget” independent features, showcase reels, Public Service Announcements, or any other type of short not-for-profit project.